 Tom had a mode in which he learned best.
 Everyone does – it’s referred to as a learning style, adapted from Howard Gardner’s theory of multiple intelligences.
 Behavior problems in students like Tom occur when an educator’s preferred learning style (most frequently auditory) and a student’s intelligence (most frequently not auditory) crash and burn into a pile of frustration.

 It’s one of the reasons many families start homeschooling, right?
 If you’ve ever had your child in school, you know the extent of passive classroom learning.
 But the truth is, the same thing can happen to homeschoolers, especially in a co-op setting.
-Because class time is crunched, the curriculum is demanding, and the number of students is daunting, it’s easy for mentors to fall back on lecture.
+Because class time is crunched, the curriculum is demanding, and the number of students is daunting, it’s easy for mentors to fall back on a lecture.

 It’s not easy for students to sit, listen, and absorb the content.